Robin (Fire Emblem)

-Robin, also known in the game as Avatar, is a player avatar from Nintendo's Fire Emblem video game series.
-They first appeared in Fire Emblem Awakening as its lead character.
-Within the story of Fire Emblem Awakening, the Avatar suffered from amnesia and was lying unconscious in a grassy field, and then was found by Chrom and his sister Lissa.
-In spite of their amnesia, Robin is a skilled fighter and serves as the main tactician in the army.
+Robin, also known in the game as Avatar, is a player avatar from Nintendo's Fire Emblem video game series, who first appeared in Fire Emblem Awakening as its lead character.
+In the story of Fire Emblem Awakening, the Avatar awakens in a grassy field and is found by Chrom and his sister Lissa, but suffers from amnesia.
+Despite this, Robin is a skilled fighter and serves as the main tactician in the army.
 Robin is the eventual parent of Morgan and the child of Validar.
-Following their appearance in Awakening, Robin received more widespread attention from their playable appearances, including Nintendo's Super Smash Bros. series of fighting games.
+Following their appearance in Awakening, Robin received more widespread attention from their playable appearances, including the Super Smash Bros. series.